superfly/docs/flyctl/cmd/flyctl_postgres_detach.md

-Detach a postgres cluster from an app.
+Detach a postgres cluster from an app

 ## Usage
 ~~~
 flyctl postgres detach [flags]
 ~~~